FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 ﻿---
 layout: advice
-title: The value of Standards-Compliant Authentication
+title: The value of standards-compliant authentication
 description: What are common auth standards and why should you consider using them in your application?
 author: James Hickey
 image: advice/open-source-vs-commercial/expert-advice-open-source-vs-commercial-auth-providers.png
 category: Identity Basics
-date: 2021-06-07
+date: 2021-06-10
-dateModified: 2021-06-07
+dateModified: 2021-06-10
 ---

 Software applications regularly need access to data from other services on behalf of their users.